LSLeary/lsfws/README.md

 ```

 ## XDG
-Unfortunately NixOS doesn't have declaritive xdg mime association configuration
+Unfortunately NixOS doesn't have declaritive configuration of xdg
-yet, so to set lsfws as a default, run e.g.
+mime/application associations yet, so to set `lsfws` as a default, run e.g.

 ```sh
 xdg-mime default lsfws.desktop text/html
 ```

-Nix doesn't link shares by default, so this may require adding
+NixOS doesn't link shares by default, so this may require adding
 `/share/applications` to the `environment.pathsToLink` option.

 ## open-haddock
-lsfws was originally written for use with the excellent
+`lsfws` was originally written for use with the excellent
-[open-haddock](github.com/jml/open-haddock) utility; check it out if you write
+[open-haddock](https://github.com/jml/open-haddock) utility; check it out if you
-haskell and use nix.
+write Haskell.

 ## Feedback
 Have tips for improving any part of this repository?
 Let me know on irc or submit